openedx/edx-documentation/en_us/developers/source/process/community-manager.rst

    to build their own component separately.
 Then close the pull request.

 #.
 Check that the author of the pull requests has submitted a
-   `contributor's agreement`_, added name to AUTHORS file, and any other necessary administrivia (our bot will make an automated comment if this is not properly in place).
+   `contributor's agreement`_ and completed any other necessary administrivia (our bot will make an automated comment if this is not properly in place).
 If not, inform author of problems and wait for them to fix it.